MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/stake.png" width=70% height=70%>

-To convert Data & Time to Timestamp and vice versa you can use **https://etherscan.io/blockdateconverter**:
+To convert Data & Time to Timestamp and vice versa you should use **https://etherscan.io/blockdateconverter**:
 - select Timestamp & Date;
 - select Date & Time to Timestamp;
 - set the Date & Time and click **"Convert"**.

 On the picture Date & Time **Jul-22-2025 12:00:59 PM UTC** converted to the Timestamp **1753185659**.

 That effectively means that the user stake their MOR rewards until Jul-22-2025 12:00:59 PM UTC.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Rewards%20Staking%20Guides/Testnet/date%20to%20timestamp.png" width=70% height=70%>